 How to Find Out the Full Amount of Your SSDI Benefits

-The SSA has a Benefits Eligibility Screening Tool (BEST) you can use to find out your benefits.
+The SSA offers a Benefits Eligibility Screening Tool (BEST) that you can use to determine your benefits eligibility.
 The questionnaire will tell you if you’re eligible and what benefits you qualify to receive.
-If you think you qualify for more SSDI benefits, a Social Security Disability lawyer can help.
-John Foy & Associates can help you pursue the disability benefits you deserve.

 How to Maximize the Benefits You Receive from SSDI